alifwahid/alifwahid.github.io/_posts/2018-12-26-social-media-are-failed-marketplaces.md

 be allowed or not.
 Instead, he does an excellent job of articulating and explaining the choices that a society has, in the hope that better decisions will be made.
-I'm finding it very instructive to use his framing of marketplaces and their designs for better understanding a number of topical phenomena.
+I'm finding it very instructive to use his framing of marketplaces and their designs for better understanding a number of current phenomena.
 The privacy violations by Facebook during 2018 is one such phenomenon that has been on my mind lately.
 But before focusing on the failures of Facebook (and social media by proxy), the pertinent question is whether or